Frequently Asked Questions

 Applications and Delegate Fees

 The MaltMUN 2019 Conference is aimed at youths who are currently enrolled in high-school or university.
-The Organising Committee will not accept any applications from any persons over 30 years of age.
+The Organising Committee will not accept any applications from any persons under 16 years of age or over 30 years of age.

 Only delegates who are over 17 years of age will be allowed to purchase Social Packs.
 Anyone who is under the age of 17 and purchases a social pack will be refunded the social pack fee and will be denied entry to the social events.
 ID cards must be presented at the entrance of our venues.
 Applicants who are 17 years of age must send in a signed waiver form from a parent or guardian to be granted access to the social events.
 The waiver form will be provided to these applicants at a later date.